 Thank you so much for your interest in my research!
-And a special thank you to the people that have participated.
 This page was generated as a way to maintain communication with community members and ensure a level of transparency throughout the research process.
 My goal here is to provide regular updates on the status of the research, including public seminars where all community members are invited and encouraged to attend.

 On February 15 and 16, 2024, I attended the 14th Conference on Cuban and Cuban-American Studies hosted by the Cuban Research Institute at Florida International University.
 I gave a 20-minute presentation on the first chapter of my dissertation, working with data from the National Latino and Asian American Study (NLAAS).
-Below is the abstract (summary) of my talk, along with the slides I used during my presentation.
+Below are the slides I used during my presentation.

 On September 30, 2023, I hosted the 2nd Community Research Update for the Cuban Immigration and Health Study (CIHS).
 The intention behind this event was to share some results from the research project and provide an opportunity for community members to give their input and insight into analyzing and contextualizing these data.